KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 - Updates can be managed in Steam Gaming Mode **manually** by the user.
   - Open: **Steam Menu** > **Settings** > **System** > **Check for Updates** > **Apply**
     - **Reboot** to apply system upgrades.
-- Updates upgrade system packages, containers and installed applications.
+- Updates upgrade system packages, Steam, containers and installed applications when available.
-- The progress indicator and changelogs are not accurate currently.
-  - There's more information about this [here](/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md#update-and-changelog-inaccuracy).

 ## How do I update manually on Desktop images?